 Do you want to practice German today?
 That is possible!
 Just contact one of our teachers today.

-Lesson Overview: Friday Night Out
+Lesson Overview: The Imperative Mood in Everyday Friday Night Plans

 - Ruf deinen Partner an und lade ihn zur Show ein!
 (Call your partner and invite him to the show!)